jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 for the communicating endpoints.
 Mechanisms for making such information available to the endpoints would be useful.

+(TBD add something about LEDBAT per Emile's comment)

+### Recommednation

-However, what is said here is theoretical analysis.
+What is said here is, however, just a theoretical analysis.
 We recommend simulation and experiments to confirm what strategies would provide the best end-user and energy performance.
+Perhaps work for the IRTF SUSTAIN RG.

 ## Equipment Longevity

 The ability to extend the useful life of protocols and/or network equipment in order to amortize the embedded energy costs over a longer period, even though it may mean that the protocols/equipment may not be fully optimized for the present use. [suggestion from Michael: This includes devising tools to inform network administrators and their users of the potential benefits of hardware upgrades, so that they can better decide to avoid unnecessary upgrades or delay them.]

 ### Motivation

+Embedded carbon and raw materials can be a significant part of the overall environmental impact of systems.
+If this can be improved for devices that are manufactured in large quantities, the improvements can be significant.

 ### Analysis